-To open an account, contact your Intermediary.
-Customers of an Intermediary will normally give their order instructions to the Intermediary, and the Intermediary will, in turn, place the order with the Transfer Agent.
+To open an account, contact your Wrap Program Sponsor or your investment adviser.
+The Investment Adviser will normally give purchase and redemption order instructions to the Wrap Program Sponsor or its agent (each, an "Intermediary"), and the Intermediary will, in turn, place the order with the Transfer Agent.
 Intermediaries are responsible for transmitting accepted orders and payments to the Transfer Agent within the time period agreed upon by them and will set times by which orders and payments must be received by them from their customers.
 The Trust, Transfer Agent, Investment Adviser and their affiliates will not be responsible for any loss in connection with orders that are not transmitted to the Transfer Agent by an Intermediary on a timely basis.

-A Fund will be deemed to have received an order for purchase, redemption or exchange of Fund shares when the order is accepted in "proper form" by the Transfer Agent (or, if applicable, by an Authorized Institution) on a business day, and the order will be priced at the Fund's current NAV per share (adjusted for any applicable sales charge) next determined after acceptance by the Transfer Agent (or, if applicable, by an Authorized Institution).
-For shareholders that place trades directly with a Fund's Transfer Agent, proper form generally means that specific trade details and customer identifying information must be received by the Transfer Agent at the time an order is submitted.
-Intermediaries of the Fund may have different requirements regarding what constitutes proper form for trade instructions.
-Please contact your Intermediary for more information.
+The Fund will be deemed to have received an order for purchase or redemption of Fund shares when the order is accepted in "proper form" by the Transfer Agent (or, if applicable, by an Authorized Institution) on a business day, and the order will be priced at the Fund's current NAV per share next determined after acceptance by the Transfer Agent (or, if applicable, by an Authorized Institution).
 For purchases by check, the Fund will not accept checks drawn on foreign banks, third party checks, temporary checks, cash or cash equivalents; e.g., cashier's checks, official bank checks, money orders, traveler's cheques or credit card checks.
-In limited situations involving the transfer of retirement assets, a Fund may accept cashier's checks or official bank checks.
+In limited situations involving the transfer of retirement assets, the Fund may accept cashier's checks or official bank checks.